lingchuL/py-jdb/README.md

 This would add the rows to `tb1` table in `db1` database.
 If the row with `name` attribute value is "Alice" exists, it would be updated.
 Otherwise it would be added.

 ## One-time functions
 As said above, normally you need to `use` a jdb and do something with it, then you need to `un_use` it.
 It is for fast RAM running when you need to do many operations to one jdb.
 But for some one time operation like "reading the table and do nothing else", the use-do-un_use steps are a little bit annoying.
-So `py-jdb` provides some one-time functions to make it more convenient.
+So `jdbl` provides some one-time functions to make it more convenient.

 Here're some one-time functions like:
 - `get_tb_data_once`